-- o The applicant company is in economic difficulties - o Applications for share buyback without justification and information on the long-term strategy of the company with regard to capital measures. - o The repurchase of shares is not regulated in the same way for all investors.
-There are advantages for individual shareholders. - o The price at which shares are to be repurchased exceeds the respective market price by 10%. - o Repurchase volume of more than 10% (advance resolution). - o A period of approval of more than 2 years. - o Approval to issue repurchased preference shares.
+- o The applicant company is in economic difficulties. - o Applications for share buyback without justification and information on the long-term strategy of the company with regard to capital measures. - o The repurchase of shares is not regulated in the same way for all investors.
+There are advantages for individual shareholders.